-The two main ways our body absorbs vitamin D is from the sun and also through our diet.
-It is very difficult to absorb enough vitamin D from food sources and the sun, so a supplement is commonly advised.
+The two main ways for our body to absorb vitamin D are from the sun and also through our diet.
+It is very difficult to absorb vitamin D adequately from food sources and the sun, so a supplement is commonly advised.

 Spending time out in the sun is a great way to get your daily fix of vitamin D. For our body to use vitamin D from the sun, a few processes have to take place.
 First, the sun’s rays hit our skin and expose us to the UV-B rays.
 After the sun’s rays hit our skin, a few chemical reactions occur in the liver to create the usable form of vitamin D.

-Vitamin D from the sun is the best way to attain your vitamin D, but there are a couple of points to remember.
+The sun is the best source for your body to absorb vitamin D, but there are a couple of points to remember.

 Vitamin D absorption is affected by: